Snowflake Connector¶

 section.

-To use the Tinybird CLI tool check its documentation.
+To use the Tinybird CLI check its documentation.

 tb auth # use the main Workspace admin Token tb connection create snowflake # these prompts are interactive and will ask you to insert the necessary information

-Take into account that connections can only be created in the main Workspace.
-Even when creating the connection in the branch or as part of a Data Source creation flow, it will be created in the main workspace and from there will be available for every branch).
+You can only create connections in the main Workspace.
+When creating the connection in a Branch, it's created in the main Workspace and from there is available to every Branch.

-For testing purposes it's recommended to use different connections from main/branches workspaces.
+For testing purposes, use different connections from main-branches workspaces.

 Add a new Snowflake Data Source¶